Zuma4/Google-Trends-Scraper/README.md

 ### Preferences

-You'll Need To Take A Look At User Options In The Script And Set Your Preferences The Script Will Save The Output As A CSV Or A JSON File (based On Your Settings)
+You'll Need To Take A Look At User Options In The Script And Set Your Preferences,

+The Script Will Save The Output As A CSV Or A JSON File (based On Your Settings)